WeblateOrg/weblate/docs/admin/customize.rst

 Customizing Weblate
 ===================

-Weblate can be extended or customized using standard Django and Python ways.
+Extend and customize using Django and Python.
-Always please consider contributing changes upstream so that everybody can benefit from your additions.
-Including your changes in Weblate itself will also reduce your maintenance costs - code in Weblate is taken care of when changing internal interfaces or refactoring the code.
+Contribute your changes upstream so that everybody can benefit.
+This reduces your maintenance costs; code in Weblate is taken care of when changing internal interfaces or refactoring the code.

 .. warning::

-   Neither internal interfaces or templates are considered as stable API.
+   Neither internal interfaces or templates are considered a stable API.
-   Please review your customizations on every upgrade, the interface or their semantics might change without notice.
+   Please review your own customizations for every upgrade, the interface or their semantics might change without notice.

 .. seealso::